Skip to content

 Spec Kit supports 23+ agents including Copilot, Claude Code, Cursor, and Gemini via slash commands (/speckit.specify, /speckit.plan, /speckit.tasks, /speckit.implement) (github/spec-kit AGENTS.md).

-The core artifact is main.md — a structured Markdown document that mixes natural language requirements with embedded formal definitions (Spec-Driven Development: Markdown as a Programming Language).
+The core artifact is main.md — a structured Markdown document that mixes natural-language requirements with embedded formal definitions (Spec-Driven Development: Markdown as a Programming Language).

-A spec file typically contains:
+A spec file usually contains:

 • UI descriptions — ASCII mockups or structured layout descriptions